PEESEgroup/poultry-CLCO/README.md

 ### NPV and LCA figures

-Run scenarios 2, 5, 6, 7, 8 for direct land application, pyrolysis, HTL, HTC, and AD.
+Run scenarios 2, 5, 6, 7, 8 for direct land application, pyrolysis, HTL, HTC, and AD for figures 2, 3, and 5.
-Run scenarios 2, 5, 8, 10, 11, 12, 10103 and extract the entries for Onondaga county to create figures S1 and S2.
+Run scenarios 2, 5, 8, 10, 11, 12, and 10103 and then extract the entries for Onondaga county to create figures S1 and S2.
 The normalization technology was chosen based on what technology would have the lowest range of LCA impacts.

 ### FLP